 Texas (Austin/Round Rock)

-The Texas - Austin/Round Rock Chapter of The Cure Starts Now, or Team Brock, was started by James & Melissa Fleming in honor of their son, Brock Fleming, and also honors Katelyn Chatron, Claire Hernandez, and Alexis Reinders.
+The Texas - Austin/Round Rock Chapter of The Cure Starts Now, or Team Brock, was started by James & Melissa Fleming in honor of their son, Brock Fleming, and also honors Katelyn Chatron, Alexis Reinders, and Parker Hamilton.

 Brock Hunter Fleming